XChen1998/Work/Courses/CS61B_2018_Spring_UCB/CS61B_Notes/CS61B_Notes.md

 2. This method cannot compile, since `result` is a `List ofInts`, which is a father class of `DLListofInts`.
 So it cannot return an appropriate variable.
 3. This method cannot deal with zero-length input. (zero-length input is not `null`, cunning hug)
 4. This method uses the default `plusEquals` method.
 Actually, This can be avoid by declare `result` as `DLListofInts`.

+### II.
+Midterm II

+Please consult this [link](https://github.com/XChen1998/Work/blob/main/Courses/CS61B_2018_Spring_UCB/CS61B_Readings/Exams/Midterm%202/CS61B%20MT2.pdf) for midterm 2 solutions.
+Please note that the original test paper is missing for some reason in the main [website](https://sp18.datastructur.es) of this course.
+For detailed solutions, you may find this [YouTube video](https://www.youtube.com/watch?v=nMZn4EV0gGw) very useful.